matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Datastore = Firestore in Datastore mode**

 - Fully backward compatibile with original Datastore but uses Firestore's improved storage layer.
-- The Datastore page is used to manage the database.
+- The Datastore page used to manage the database.
-- A project can have onlt a Firestore Native mode database or Datastore mode database, but not both.
+- A project can have only a Firestore Native mode database or Datastore mode database, but not both.
 - How to decide:
     - Choose Datastore mode when creating a new server application.
         - Automatically scales to millions of writes per second.